Blog

 Nurse talking to an IVIG patient

-IVIG is a liquid human plasma product made up of healthy antibodies and given intravenously (through your vein).
+IVIG is a liquid human plasma product made up of healthy antibodies that are given intravenously (through your vein).
 Although not totally understood, IVIG passes immunity naturally, the same way a mother passes immunity to a newborn baby through breast milk.

 Speak to a Specialist